alanplotko/Event-Finder/README.md

 Fork it and submit a pull request! =)

-## Quick Changelog
+## Changelog

-Check [CHANGELOG.md](https://github.com/alanplotko/Event-Finder/blob/master/CHANGELOG.md) (and commits, if you'd like) for full details!
+Check out [CHANGELOG.md](https://github.com/alanplotko/Event-Finder/blob/master/CHANGELOG.md) (and commits, if you'd like) for full details!
 I'll use this format: "vMAJOR.MINOR.PATCH [Purpose]: main point".
 Some examples for "[Purpose]": stable for a new stable release, bugfix for any patches, feature for a new feature, and alpha/beta for bigger features and their respective stages.

-- v1.0.1 [Bugfix]: fixes bad requests to Eventbrite API
+- v1.0.1 [BUGFIX]: fix bad requests to Eventbrite API
-- v1.0.0 [Stable]: initial release
+- v1.0.0 [STABLE RELEASE]: initial release on GitHub and Chrome Web Store

 ## License